5 Blogging Mistakes To Avoid

 Whichever program you use, you should get started ASAP!

 It's easy to be in a rush when you're launching your blog and to just pick some colors and fonts at random and to ignore the larger questions like your brand's voice.
 But I recommend stopping for a beat and really thinking about it.

 You want to use consistent colors and fonts throughout your website and social media platforms.
 If you don't put thought into this up front, you'll end up changing it over and over.
 A rebrand once in a while is ok, but you don't want to be rebranding every few weeks.

 If you're not design-savvy, try searching on Pinterest for "purple color palettes" or whatever strikes your fancy.
 Between Pinterest and Google, there's more than enough information out there.

 Aside from your visual brand, you should also think about what the voice of your business will be.
 What's the tone?
 Who is the target audience?
 What are you trying to convey?
 All things to think about.

 Not utilizing social media

 And the road goes both ways.
 You want to use social media to get people onto your blog, but you also want people on your blog to share content on social media.
-A great way to do this is to use social sharing buttons, like Sumo (for WordPress or Squarespace) or Social Warfare (for WordPress).
+A great way to do this is to use social sharing buttons, like Sumo or Social Warfare.